Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 The final exam will consist of three parts: map quiz (50 points), chronology (50 points) and essay (100 points).

-The Essay, approximately two-three pages in length, that you will write in the testing lab is as follows:
+The essay, approximately two-three pages in length, that you will write in the testing lab is as follows:

 Summarize and characterize developments in two diverse regions of the world since 1945.
 Choose from Southeast Asia, South Asia, the Middle East, Sub-Saharan Africa, Eastern Europe or Latin America.